morvern-web/morvern-web.github.io/docs/README.md

 # morvern

-This is a simple, static website with no database, CPanel, etc.
+This is a simple, static website with no database, cPanel, etc.

 Our version of a database is the **[content folder](https://github.com/morvern-web/test/tree/main/src/content)**.